Kit Bond: Governor of Missouri

-In a surprising upset in 1976, Bond was narrowly defeated for re-election by Democrat Joseph P. Teasdale, then Jackson County Prosecutor.
 In 1980, Bond made a successful comeback, defeating fellow Republican and incumbent Lieutenant Governor Bill Phelps in the primary, and Teasdale in November.
+His second term was plagued by budget issues, with the Missouri commissioner of administration Stephen Bradford telling Bond during the transition period: "Governor, I'm sorry to tell you this, but there's no money."
 Among Bond's most noted accomplishments was helping take the Parents As Teachers program statewide.
-Bond served as the Chairman of the Midwestern Governors Association in 1977 and 1983.
-Bond was succeeded as governor in 1985 by John Ashcroft, a Republican who Bond had appointed to complete his unexpired term as State Auditor after he was elected governor.
-Ashcroft later served alongside Bond in the Senate.
+Bond served as the Chairman of the Midwestern Governors Association in 1983.
+In 1984, Bond chose not to seek re-election to a third term as Governor and was succeeded as governor on January 14, 1985, by John Ashcroft, a Republican who Bond had appointed to complete his unexpired term as State Auditor after he was elected governor.
+Ashcroft later served alongside Bond in the U.S. Senate.